-5 Does the data protection law cover all sectors and types of organisation or are some areas of activity outside its scope?
+Does the data protection law cover all sectors and types of organisation or are some areas of activity outside its scope?

-All sectors and types of organisations are covered by the General Data Protection Regulation (GDPR) and the Law 58/2019 of 8 August (the DPA) in their scope, therefore covering personally identifiable information (PII) processing by both public and private entities.
+All sectors and types of organisations are covered by Regulation (EU) 2016/679 (the General Data Protection Regulation) (GDPR) and Law No. 58/2019 of 8 August 2019 (the DPA) in their scope.
+The processing of personally identifiable information (PII) by both public and private entities is covered by the GDPR and the DPA provisions and scope.

-There is an application exemption for PII processing carried out by natural persons in the course of purely personal or domestic activities, under the GDPR.
+There is an applicable exemption, under the GDPR, for PII processing carried out by natural persons in the course of purely personal or domestic activities.